SamniEgwu/Open-Cycle/docs.md

 Centers must input details like name, address, waste types, and business hours.
 A unique **Collection Center ID** is generated upon approval.

+**Collection Centers Rewards:** Collection Centers earns a 10% of the approved grams rewards by them to the users.

 ## Becoming a Pickup Agent:
 Users can apply to become pickup agents for collection centers.
 Agents handle nearby waste pickups and earn rewards for approved waste returns.

+**Agent Rewards:** Pickup agents earn a 20% of the approved grams rewards by the them to the users.

 ## STEP 7: Waste Transporters
 ## Becoming a Waste Transporter: